vikingeducation/prep_basics/test-yourself-answers.md

 Montana Programmers is a great statewide organization that also has a lot of smaller meetups available from meetup.com.
 There is a weekly Ruby lunch in Missoula, Montana and several general programmer meetups and drinkups in the region.

+Well from where i'am from we don't have such, i just hope would be able to find my own developer community here on Viking.

+*Contributed by [Dearest stanley] (https://github.com/dearests)

 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*

 #### What online developer communities can you join?